 - All passengers must be at least 59 in.
 (150 cm) tall.
-Passengers must be able to sit with their back against the seat and both feet on the floor. - Do not allow more than one passenger on the front seat and two passengers on the rear facing seat. - Do not allow a passenger to ride anywhere on the vehicle except the passenger seat. - Travel at speeds appropriate for your skills, your passenger's skills and the operating conditions.
+Passengers must be able to sit with their back against the seat and both feet on the floor. - Do not allow more than one passenger in the vehicle with a truck bed.
+If equipped with a rear facing seat, do not allow more than one passenger on the front seat and two passengers on the rear facing seat. - Do not allow a passenger to ride anywhere on the vehicle except the passenger seat. - Travel at speeds appropriate for your skills, your passenger's skills and the operating conditions.
 Avoid unexpected or aggressive maneuvers that could cause discomfort or injury to the passenger. - Handling characteristics can change with the added weight of a passenger.
 Allow more time and distance for braking.